Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: Similar questions in

 where $0<\delta\ll 1$.
 Let $\varepsilon \coloneq \rho({p},{q})/2$, where ${p}$ and ${q}$ are the ends of the closed arc ${A}$.

-It can be shown that neither the $\varepsilon\nos$-boundary of the set $A$ nor the $\varepsilon\nos$-boundary of the set $B$ (the $\varepsilon\nos$-boundaries of ${A}$ and ${B}$ look like the surface of a ``sausage'' bent so that its ends touch each other) do not contain any compact connected two-dimensional manifold (in particular, they do not contain any set homeomorphic to a two-dimensional sphere). \end{exam}
+The $\varepsilon$-boundary of ${A}$ resembles the surface of a ``sausage'' bent so that its ends touch each other.
+It can be shown that the $\varepsilon$-boundary of $A$ contains no nonempty, compact, connected, two-dimensional manifold.
+In particular, it does not contain any set homeomorphic to the two-dimensional sphere.
+The same is true about ${B}$. \end{example}

+If we modify the above example by taking ${B}$ to be a line such that $\rho({A},{B})/2=\varepsilon$, then we can see that neither the ``spherical'' nor the ``topological'' $\rr^3$ version of Corollary~\ref{cor:pzk.sep.rho/2} holds.
+It is therefore interesting to consider a slightly weaker version of Corollary~\ref{cor:pzk.sep.rho/2}: